intarchboard/workshop-aid/draft-iab-aid-workshop.md

 --- abstract

 The 'Show me the numbers: Workshop on Analyzing IETF Data (AID)' was convened by the Internet Architecture Board (IAB) and the IN-SIGHT.it project at the University of Amsterdam in November and December 2020.
-This report summarized the workshop's significant points of discussion and identifies topics that may warrant future work and consideration.
+This report summarizes the workshop's discussion and identifies topics that warrant future work and consideration.

 Note that this document is a report on the proceedings of the workshop.
 The views and positions documented in this report are those of the workshop participants and do not necessarily reflect IAB views and positions.